kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

   kubectl get apirules $NAME -n $NAMESPACE
   ```

-6. Check that the API Rule was created successfully and has the status `OK`:
+6. Check that the APIRule was created successfully and has the status `OK`:

   ```bash
   kubectl get apirules $NAME -n $NAMESPACE -o=jsonpath='{.status.APIRuleStatus.code}'